 Students are bright, capable and can complete a variety of tasks including data analysis, scoping and experimental design.

 Our programme is highly competitive, and all our students have great GCSE (or equivalent) results, are aiming to go on to university, and have demonstrated enthusiasm and commitment to working on a research project.

 Fulfil your public engagement, widening participation and corporate and social responsibility goals.

 Forge strong links with schools and colleges in your local area.

 Work with talented students who could become future employees.

 You might also be interested in hosting a Q-Step placement student.

 More placements are provided to students from low-income backgrounds, so you may wish to check whether your son or daughter fulfils those requirements before supporting their application.

 If your child is eligible, encourage them to find and contact their regional coordinator.
-Their coordinator is responsible for matching your son or daughter to a placement.
+Your son or daughter’s coordinator is responsible for matching them to a placement.

 Please be aware, competition for the programme is high and no applicant is guaranteed a place.
 We recommend that all students read our Guide for Applicants before submitting their application and Guide for Participants before they start their placement.